 The herpes simplex virus

 The following are the most common symptoms for tonsillitis.
-However, each individual may experience symptoms differently.
+But each person may have slightly different symptoms.
 Symptoms may include:

 Swollen, red tonsils (often coated with a yellow, gray, or white membrane)